-Before going through all my articles, you should know that there are two different Iraq(s):
+Before traveling to Iraq and going through all my guides, you should know that Iraq is split into 2 regions:

 The Arab Iraq, with Baghdad as its capital, and Iraqi Kurdistan, an autonomous region within Iraq, with Erbil as its capital.

 I have visited Iraqi Kurdistan a few times.
 It’s a very safe region and a visa is easy to obtain.

 On the other hand, actual Iraq is not that accessible, plus there are some security concerns.
 In actual Iraq, I have only been to Mosul.

 Capital – Erbil in Kurdistan, and Baghdad in Iraq

 Population – 8.35 million in Kurdistan and 31 million in all Iraq, 36th

 Official language – Kurdish in Kurdistan and Arab in Iraq